Cloud Based Asset Management System is implemented for

 As part of the initiative of digitally empowering the citizens, free access to internet would be provided to the residents for a period of 30 minutes per user per day post authentication etc. However access to government sites like e-District etc would be provided for a longer period (proposed at 4-5 hours, over and above the free internet access time).

-The VC and other infrastructure facilities available in resource centers shall be used for providing skill development training, holding information sharing sessions and organizing interactive sessions with experts, government officers etc. Skill development training in a structured manner can be provided by holding regular sessions in person or over the VC facility.
+The VC and other infrastructure facilities available in resource Centres shall be used for providing skill development training, holding information sharing sessions and organizing interactive sessions with experts, government officers etc. Skill development training in a structured manner can be provided by holding regular sessions in person or over the VC facility.
 In addition, interactive sessions with experts can be arranged for farmers, cattle rearing etc. It will help in dissemination of information to other villages about any disease related to crops, cattle etc, spreading in the region.
 This will also facilitate proactive government measures to prevent/contain an outbreak.
 In addition to the government, social support groups etc can use the facilities at RCs to disseminate information on various topics including social awareness.
-The above mentioned services are indicative in nature and hence many more innovative uses/services can be explored while leveraging on the IT enables Resource Centers.
+The above mentioned services are indicative in nature and hence many more innovative uses/services can be explored while leveraging on the IT enables Resource Centres.

 In the Present Scenario of increase in Cyber attacks throughout the world, the Government of Tamil Nadu has initiated the security audit of all the Government Departments Websites and Information Technology Applications to protect from Defacement and Hacking.
 Information Technology being an integral part of government, any detrimental effects to the system could come to a fast and grinding halt, unable to function on almost any government level, thereby makes the need for IT Security Audit being significant.